 In tournament poker, we usually talk about a short stack when one approaches 30 bbs, while anything below 20 bbs can surely be considered a short stack.

-For this article, we are going to assume a stack of 20 or fewer big blinds as a short stack, and we will talk about concepts that apply to playing with these stack sizes.
+For this article, we will assume a stack of 20 or fewer big blinds as a short stack and discuss concepts that apply to playing with these stack sizes.

 Short Stack Tournament Strategy Tips